+Other conditions and, above all, competition in the real estate financing market remain challenging.
+Expansionary monetary policy and the low-interest phase are still ongoing.
+Margin pressure also remains noticeable.
 In response to Germany's Federal Court of Justice rulings of 4 July 2017 on the administrative fees agreed in a standard form for commercial bank customers, the Bank implemented corresponding adaptions to its agreements and its terms and conditions.
-Berlin Hyp had already created suitable provision for old cases to 31 December 2017.
+Berlin Hyp had already created suitable provisions for old cases to 31 December 2017.

 The targeted expansion of the product range in line with the requirements of German savings banks will inject further impetus into S-Group business.
 The range of ImmoSchuldscheine offered by Berlin Hyp will be extended further.
 In addition, products and product variants such as ImmoAval and ImmoRisikoDialog are being used.
 The development of S-Group business is supported by customer-centric sales structures and the Bank's presence in Germany's core regions.
 Separate events and roadshows in the regions also have a positive effect.

 Increasing regulatory requirements are also expected in the future.
 In addition, the further development and optimisation of business processes and the technical equipment supporting them pose major challenges.
 With the future process initiated, Berlin Hyp will come closer to its goal of becoming Germany's most modern real estate financier.
 The IT architecture consistently follows standardised further development to an integrated SAP bank.
 Flexibility, security, quality and availability of data and reporting will thus attain a new dimension.
 Combined with process optimisations, even faster possibilities to react to customer requirements are being created.
 Furthermore, the digitisation strategy is working intensively on generating new business approaches and developing models to benefit from them.